Are Certain Types of People Prone to OCD?

 Do you know exactly where you want to be in 5 years?
 Do you find yourself motivated to do whatever it takes to get there?

-People with the personality trait of “Self-Directedness” tend to be mature, responsible, reliable, and goal-oriented.
-Similar to “Persistence,” this isn’t a bad characteristic to have.
+People with a “self-directedness” personality are usually mature, responsible, reliable, and goal-oriented.
+Similarly to “persistence,” this isn’t a bad characteristic.
 However, it may lead to negative behaviors, such as perfectionism.

 People who aren’t self-directed tend to be self-focused, unreliable, and immature.